-That largely covers basics of what you need to know about tech as a non-technical founder, and we hope this information helps you make informed business decisions which can be critical for the growth of your business.
+That largely covers the basics of what you need to know about tech as a non-technical founder, and we hope this information helps you make informed business decisions that can be critical for the growth of your business.
 By now, you should also be able to understand your technical stakeholders better.

 If you can’t, the problem may very well lie with your technical partner(s) and could mean that they don’t know how to adapt their communication to suit their audience.
 In that case, you would probably be better off looking for a different technical partner to avoid running into bigger, much costlier problems down the line.